xihad76/xihad76/README.md

-- 👋 Hi, I’m @xihad76
+- 👋 Hello from Dhaka, Bangladesh!

-- 👀 I’m interested in PHP, Laravel and all other good stuff around these two ecosystem.
-- 🌱 I’m currently learning Spanish as my third language.. and vue.js too.
-- 💞️ I’m looking to collaborate on anything that I will find interesting!
-- 📫 You can reach me at xihad76 at gmail dot com
+- 📫 Email: xihad76 at gmail dot com

 <!---
 xihad76/xihad76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.